WeiXinao/docs/读书笔记/Let's Go!.md

 - DECIMAL and NUMERIC map to float.
 - TIME, DATE and TIMESTAMP map to time.Time.

 A quirk of our MySQL driver is that we need to use the **parseTime=true** parameter in our DSN to force it to convert TIME and DATE fields to time.Time.
-Otherwise it returns these as []byte objects.
+Otherwise it returns these as `[]byte` objects.
 This is one of the many driver-specific parameters that it oﬀers.

+## 4.7 Multiple-record SQL Queries
+> [!important]
+>